juliatogr/P2_SCAV/README.md

 each audio with the extracted video with name indicating the audio format:
 `bbb_1min_mp3_pack.mp4` and `bbb_1min_aac_pack.mp4`.

-Code in `ex2.py` script inside the `ex2` folder.
-Execute it in the folder.
+Code in `ex2.py` script.
+Execute it in the project folder with the command `python3 scripts/ex2.py`
-Inside the folder there is also an `outputs` folder where there are the mentioned videos and audios.

 ## Exercise 3